l950x/MediaStream/README.md

 </p>
 <hr/>

-Stream-Man is a Discord bot designed to display multimedia content (text, images, videos, audios) directly on a Streamlabs scene.
+MediaStream is a Discord bot designed to display multimedia content (text, images, videos, audios) directly on a Streamlabs scene.
 Developed specifically for a client, it allows you to control your stream in real-time simply by interacting through Discord.

-With Stream-Man, you can:
+With MediaStream, you can:

 - **Display dynamic text:** Send messages that will instantly appear on your Streamlabs scene for your audience to see.
 - **Share images:** Upload images from Discord and have them appear on your scene for a set duration.